AIUC-1

 MDS-09: Model Signing/Ownership Verification

-Implementing model access protection.
-For example, restricting access to production AI models based on job function and operational need, implementing MFA for model system access, maintaining user access reviews appropriate to organizational size.
+Implementing AI system access protection.
+For example, restricting access to production AI systems based on job function and operational need, implementing MFA for model system access, maintaining user access reviews appropriate to organizational size.

 B008.1 Config: Model access controls

-Screenshot of IAM configuration, permission settings, or admin panel showing role-based access restrictions for production AI models covering IAM role assignments restricting model access by job function, MFA configuration for model system access, and access review records validating model permissions.
+IAM configuration, permission settings, or admin panel showing role-based access restrictions for production AI systems covering IAM role assignments restricting model access by job function, MFA configuration for model system access, and access review records validating model permissions.

 Engineering CodeInternal processes